 Independent agents can vary greatly in terms of their quality of service and the policies to which they have access.
 Shopping around for an independent agent becomes just as important as shopping around for a car insurance company.
 Seek out businesses with a reliable reputation and who specialize in your particular demographic to find the best service.

 Buying direct can be a gamble.
 So don't assume that one good experience characterizes the entire process.
 In some cases, buying direct can be a great decision.
 It can save you money without costing you any quality of service or coverage.
 Other times, trying to repeat a past success you or someone else had could result in disaster.

-Remember to shop around and weigh your options carefully.
+Remember to shop around and compare quotes before making a final auto insurance purchase.
 Depending on your priorities, working through a captive agent, an independent agent, or buying direct may be your best option.